zhaleh-sojoodi/tasty-app/README.md

 # Final Project: Recipe App
 > Members: Nicole, Zhaleh, Anthony, Vibha

- Delicious is a MERN stack app we had built.
+ 'Tasty' is a MERN stack app we had built.
 It incorporated everything we had learned in the previous 1 week, including React, Node, Express and MongoDB.

 ## Roles
 **Frontend**: Nicole, Anthony<br>